csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.md

 - A draw counts as one point.
 - A loss counts as zero points.
-- When appropriate, byes are awarded to the lowest-ranked player who has yet to receive a bye.
+- When appropriate, byes are awarded to the lowest-ranked active player who has yet to receive a bye.
 - A bye has the same point value as a win, but doesn't contribute toward's a player's OMW percentage.